 This semester, I wrote two interesting papers.
-Here's a quick summary of each.
+Here's a quick summary of both.

 "Thinking FastAR" for Human-Machine Symbiosis.: When faced with a decision, it is often difficult for people to choose the best option for their long term well-being.
 Augmented reality can enable users to see more than what is physically present.
 Here, I propose and demonstrate an augmented reality system that helps users make healthier choices.
 Using object recognition as a heuristic for decision recognition, the system guides the user toward objects that align with a user’s personalized health goals.
 The current implementation of this system involves predefined objects with hard coded health goals.
 For future work, recent advances in object recognition appear promising for a more universal version of the system, which will provide more flexibility and customization for users.